anbox-cloud/discourse-docs/exp/capacity-planning.md

 ## An example calculation

-Let's consider an application that uses the `g4.3` instance type with 4 vCPU cores, 3 GB of RAM, 3 GB of disk space and 1 GPU slot.
+Let's consider an application that has a resource preset of 4 vCPU cores, 3 GB of RAM, 3 GB of disk space and 1 GPU slot.
 The application is quite CPU-intensive, which means you should not over-commit resources by a large margin.
 You expect an average of 100 instances running at the same time, with peaks up to 200.

 We now want to determine the capacity that is needed for the overall deployment.
 This capacity can be either for a single machine (which is rather unlikely for the given requirements) or for a cluster with multiple nodes.